 The telephoto member of the trinity of essential RF f/2.8 zoom lenses, the professional-grade Sony FE 70-200mm F2.8 GM OSS II, one of the sharpest zoom lenses we have tested, is a requisite lens in a serious amateur or pro kit.
 This versatile lens is a best choice for portraiture, events, products, and many other uses, and the wide f/2.8 aperture extends utility into motion in low-light scenarios, including indoor sports and weddings.

 Substantially improving one of the most important, most useful lenses in a line-up is a sure recipe for a best-selling product.
 The Sony FE 70-200mm F2.8 GM OSS II Lens, succeeding the ultra-popular Sony FE 70-200mm f/2.8 GM OSS Lens, has that recipe.

 This fully-featured lens produces outstanding image quality and has G Master build quality, high-performance AF, optical image stabilization, and incredible utility.
-That this lens lost a hard-to-believe amount of weight is alone a reason to upgrade.
+That this lens lost a hard-to-believe amount of weight is alone a reason to upgrade from the predecessor lens.

 The Sony FE 70-200mm F2.8 GM OSS II is a must-have lens for professional and serious amateur photographers (and parents) with Sony-based kits.